 The key to inbound lead generation is patience.

-It may take longer for you to see any returns, as this method is encouraging prospects to come to you instead of you contacting prospects.
+It may take longer for you to see any returns, as this method encourages prospects to come to you instead of the other way around.

 Using different tools can also bring about different results.

-Optimizing your website enough for it to appear in search engines can bring you faster results.
+Optimizing your website enough for it to appear in search engines can bring you faster and better results.

-Since those who are searching will most likely have one thing in mind already, which means they will likely find your site because your keywords helped.
+People who search for something will most likely have one thing in mind already.
+If it’s related to what you are offering, they will likely find your site because of your keywords.

-People can be seeing your content but not engaging for a while.
+People may see your content but not engage for a while, and that’s okay.

-There is no one answer for how long it takes, because generating some leads from inbound marketing has much to do with the internet algorithm as well.
+There is no definite time for how long it takes because generating leads with inbound marketing has much to do with the internet algorithm as well.

 If you decide to hire a team of specialists, you must be willing to take a gamble at them.